 Handling your bunny often will foster good ties between the two of you.
 It is also critical to the health and wellbeing of your rabbit.
 However, do remember the codes of conduct when socialising with your bunny and NEVER pick a bunny up by its ears.

 All adults in the family should model respect and teach their children how to develop a relationship with their bunny.
-There are several aspects of socialization, all of them based on trust.
+There are several aspects of socialisation, all of them based on trust.
 Playing with, petting, and picking your bunny up are easier to accomplish when your bunny trusts you.